BornSupercharged/OllamaManagerUI/README.md

 ## Description
 A web interface to manage your Ollama models, built with Flask and Semantic UI.

+Multilingual support made possible with Babel.
+Feel free to contribute your own language translations!

 ## Features
 - Model management (search, download, delete, configure)
 - Dark/Light mode (To improve)